-- Two joystick controls that operate the lift arm operations. - A two position rotary switch for stabiliser operations - A two position stay put switch throttle control - A two position stay put switch for high/low speed - A Red "Mushroom" type stop button for Emergency Stop. - A rotary switch for traverse operations is in the control box cabinet.
+- Two joystick controls that operate all lift arm and stabiliser leg operations. - A two position stay put switch for High Speed - A three position stay put switch to select module traverse arm operations. - A Red "Mushroom" type stop button for Emergency Stop.